8/6/2024

 speaker

-Phil Neydoo
+Phil Nadeau

 Good morning.
 Thanks for taking our question and congrats on a solid quarter.
 A few commercial questions.
-First, in North America, can you give us your most recent estimates for the persistence and compliance on therapy?
-Have the rates of compliance in particular or persistence changed over the last few quarters?
+First, in North America, can you give us your most recent estimates for the persistence and compliance on therapy? have the rates of compliance in particular or persistence changed over the last few quarters?

 speaker